xrb12250/tiny-diffusion-mlx/README.md

 ## Legacy Code

 The previous PyTorch codebase—including its training, sampling and animation scripts, plus the original `.pt` weights—has been moved into [`legacy/`](legacy/).
-None of that code is imported by the MLX pipeline, so feel free to remove it entirely if you no longer need the historical implementation.